mdn/curriculum/curriculum/2-core/3-scripting/6-5-conditionals.md

 - Understand what a conditional is — run different code paths depending on a test result

-- if … else … else if
+- `if ... else ... else if`

 - Using comparison operators to create tests

-- AND, or, and NOT in tests
+- AND, OR, and NOT in tests

 - Switch statements